G7DAO/diamond-blueprinter/README.md

 needs.

 ### Facet
+A Facet is simply an On-Chain Library of Functions.

 Facets are Reusable and Composable.
 A deployed facet can be used by any number of diamonds.

 Different combinations of facets can be used with different diamonds.